adimas - Fotolia

-GlobalSign, the fifth largest digital certificate issuer, has suspended the issuing of authentication certificates for websites after the DigiNotar hacker claimed to have breached its systems.
+GlobalSign has suspended issuing authentication certificates for websites after the DigiNotar hacker claimed to have breached its systems.

 By submitting your personal information, you agree that TechTarget and its partners may contact you regarding relevant content, products and special offers.

 Because digital certificates are used to verify the identity of a person or device, authenticate a service or encrypt files, a fraudulent certificate may be used to spoof web content, perform phishing attacks or perform man-in-the-middle attacks.

 In a submission to text posting site Pastebin.com, a hacker who claimed to be responsible for the hacking of the Comodo certificate authority in March also claimed to have breached DigiNotar and four other CAs.

 Only GlobalSign was identified.
 It responded immediately by halting the issuing of all certificates until the claim is investigated.

 Researchers at security firm Trend Micro identified a large number of compromised DigiNotar certificates being issued to Iran.

 This led to speculation that Iranian authorities were behind the certificate authority hack as a way of spying on dissidents, but the hacker denied such connections.

 “I’m single person, do not AGAIN try to make an ARMY out of me in Iran.
 If someone in Iran used certs I have generated, I’m not one who should explain,” the hacker said in the Pastebin posting.